Raj Kapoor: Superstardom and international success (1949–1964)

-The following year, he starred in Sargam and Dastan opposite Rehana and Suraiya, respectively.
-Kapoor had only one release in 1951 which was his own directional, the crime drama Awaara co-starring Prithviraj Kapoor and Nargis.
+Kapoor had only one release in 1951 which was his own directional, the crime drama Awāra co-starring Prithviraj Kapoor and Nargis.
 The film opened to highly positive response from critics as well as the audience and proved to be another major success for the actor.
 Its soundtrack composed by Shankar–Jaikishan was the best-selling Hindi film music album of the 1950s and became popular in foreign markets as well, especially in the Soviet Union, China, Turkey and Afghanistan.
-Awaara also earned Kapoor a fan-following in Soviet Union where the film had approximately 100 million admissions and remains the third-most watched foreign film in the country.
-In 1952, he reunited with Nargis for psychological drama Anhonee and crime noir Bewafa.
+Awāra also earned Kapoor a fan-following in Soviet Union where the film had approximately 100 million admissions and remains the third-most watched foreign film in the country.
+In 1952, he reunited with Nargis for psychological drama Anhonee and crime noir Bewafa which also starred Ashok Kumar, in which he played a full-fledged negative character (title role) for the only time in his career.
 While Anhonee was a success, Bewafa only managed average returns.
-This was followed by a minor setback, the next year as none of his films, including Aah and Dhoon worked at the box office.
+His other films with Nargis in 1952, Amber and Ashiana too failed to attain commercial success.
+This was followed by a minor setback, the next year as none of his films, including Aah, Dhoon and Papi, all opposite Nargis, worked at the box office.
+Papi remains the lone film in Kapoor's career when he played double role.